charliecalvert/CloudNotes/Assignments/Aws/SystemCheck.md

 ## Call the Server from the Client

 Get the Copy File button and **copyFile** method from the Copy File program and paste them into **client/App.js**.
 Change the names of the methods as necessary, using your common sense.
-The button, for instance, should say **Run CpuInfo**
+The button, for instance, should say **Run CpuInfo**.

+Display the information sent from the server on your HTML page.

 ## Setting up the Service